apache/calcite/site/_docs/cassandra_adapter.md

 }
 {% endhighlight %}

+Note that you can also specify `username` and `password` keys along with the `host` and `keyspace` if your server requires authentication.
 Assuming this file is stored as `model.json`, you can connect to Cassandra via [`sqlline`](https://github.com/julianhyde/sqlline) as
 follows: